Facet-GM/backup-2/Cool Ideas & Other Questions to Answer.md

 - Human Kingdom ruled by [[The Masked King]]
 - Human Kingdom of [[Sularia]], ruled by ....
 - Dwarven Kingdom...
-- Vedalken Kingdom, also known as the Simician People.
+- Vedalken Kingdom, also known as the Simmia.
 - A country of Beastfolk, several of the animalistic races that live in partial harmony as tribes and clans.